cmordinibluhm/pic_10_c_final_project/readme.md

 ### Commit 19
 Created a YouTube video and embedded an image of it with a link to the actual video.

-Commit numbers were off, so I looked at my commit history on github and fixed it.
+Commit numbers were off, so I looked at my commit history on GitHub and fixed it.

 ***

 ### Reflection
 This project was a really great learning experience and so enjoyable that I put off other schoolwork, stayed up very late, and even worked on it during other classes when I probably should have been paying attention.
-My friend has been wokring on his own videogames with gamemaker for years and I never got into it, but I have found that I really enjoy it.
+My friend has been working on his own video games with GameMaker for years and I never got into it, but I have found that I really enjoy it.

 I just started programming in the fall of this year, and I am happy with my progress.
 I never could motivate myself to learn programming before I enrolled in a class for it.
 This project is really the first time that I have been self motivated and actively researched and gained new programming knowledge by myself.